 Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., is used to report retirement benefits.
-If you withdrew money from your retirement account for the first time this year due to COVID-19, you will need to file Form 1099-R.

 Will I receive Form 1099-R?